MA in Theology

 Deep and Nuanced Learning

 Refine your theological and philosophical understanding while exploring your own specialized interests in depth.
-In Fuller’s MAT, you will uncover the theological urgency of your unique calling and context, and can even choose an optional concentration—including ethics, world Christianity, theology and the arts—to further focus your studies.
-The MAT is available fully online so you can complete your degree while staying in your ministry or community context.
+In Fuller’s MTS, you will uncover the theological urgency of your unique calling and context, and can even choose an optional concentration—including ethics, world Christianity, theology and the arts—to further focus your studies.
+The MTS is available fully online so you can complete your degree while staying in your ministry or community context.
 If you wish to incorporate in-person study experiences, you may also choose from select courses available on campus in consultation with your academic advisor.

 Curriculum